chazzka/clanekforest/clanek.md

 https://scikit-learn.org/stable/modules/outlier_detection.html#novelty-detection
 https://scikit-learn.org/stable/modules/outlier_detection.html#novelty-detection-with-local-outlier-factor

 One of the successful methods dealing with novelty detection is OneClass SVM algorithm (10.1162/089976601750264965).
+#### One-class SVM novelty
+The One-class SVM algorithm is u

 Isolation forest on the other hand, has been widely used for outlier detection.
 In (https://doi.org/10.1016/j.patrec.2022.09.015) Xu, Yang and Rahardja show Isolation Forest outperforming other 12 state-of-the-art outlier detectors by running the experiments on public outlier detection datasets.